evandrocoan/lark/README.md

 * Write new grammars for Lark's library
 * Write a blog post introducing Lark to your audience
 * Port Lark to another language
-* Help me with code developemnt
+* Help me with code development

 If you're interested in taking one of these on, let me know and I will provide more details and assist you in the process.